 In Agile development, many teams work with limits on works in progress (WIP).
 Essentially, they’ve limited the amount of work that can be included in each stage of the workflow because they’ve realized two things.
 Too much work in progress can cause inefficiencies.
 It also makes it difficult to pinpoint other inefficiencies.
 Even if you don’t fully adopt agile methods in your content marketing, you should certainly consider putting this one into place.

-Tip: Multitasking can kill productivity, because it often spreads your team members too thin.
-However, if you schedule with a resource planning tool, you can adjust your resources' utilizations.
-This ensures that no one is overworked, even if there's multiple projects and tasks running simultaneously.
+Multitasking can kill productivity, because it often spreads your team members too thin.
+However, if you schedule with a resource management tool, you can adjust your resources’ utilizations.
+This ensures that no one is overworked, even if there’s multiple projects and tasks running simultaneously.

-Read more about scheduling concurrent tasks in Ganttic and different ways to keep track of your team's utilization via resource scheduling.
+Read more about scheduling concurrent tasks in Ganttic and different ways the tool keeps track of your marketing team's utilization via resource management.

 It’s common for marketing agencies and others in the creative field to bring in freelancers in addition to full time staff.
 This can help with specific projects and even out the workload.